Junior and Youth Sailing (JAYS)

 Sunday Mornings

-For juniors, most coaching takes place on Sunday mornings, when there are two main groups - (1) Better Sailing and (2) Racing.
+Most coaching takes place on Sunday mornings, when there are two main groups - (1) Better Sailing and (2) Racing.
 We currently run two blocks of training: Block 1 (Apr-Jun) and Block 2 (Sep-Oct), with the aim of running approximately 12 sessions in total across both blocks.
-Details of how to book (and the small charge payable per block) will be circulated to all junior members by the Junior Training Co-ordinator.
+Details of how to book are circulated to all junior members by the JAYS Junior Co-ordinator.

 The sessions are led by our enthusiastic team of volunteer instructors and coaches, who include some of our youth sailors.
 We also actively encourage youth sailors thinking about coaching in the future to come and help out at these sessions.
 We are very proud of our young sailors who give back in this way, whilst we continue to support them in developing new skills.